 This is where you dive in to DESCRIBING the music!
 We don’t expect you to be a genius yet but try to use good descriptive words to tell your readers what the music sounds like.
 Ok, it might be loud and it’s fine to use that word, but what about others?
 Music students should find this easier as you will already have analysed music, but english and media students may have to get creative and try to describe sounds in other ways.

-This is also where you can start to use HUMOUR – but don’t be too clever as this isn’t an audition for Jongleurs!
-Keep your focus to the music or artist.
+This is also where you can start to use HUMOUR – but don’t be too clever!
+Keep your focus on the music or artist.

 Here are our next sentences on Plan B:

 “One listen of album opener Love Goes Down will leave you open mouthed in shock.
 Since when did Drew metamorphose into Stevie Wonder?
 He’s a tad more falsetto, but still, the impact his voice has is incredible.
 Even the cheesy lyrics about undressing his girl don’t put you off.
 In conclusion: there’s a magical chemistry being weaved on Defamation that’s truly enviable.”